-3.4 REMOVAL OF HAZARDOUS WASTES
+3.2 REMOVAL OF HAZARDOUS WASTES

-.1 Remove contaminated or dangerous materials as defined by authorities having jurisdiction, relating to environmental protection, from site and dispose of in safe manner to minimize danger at site or during disposal.
+.1 Remove contaminated or dangerous materials as defined by Authorities Having Jurisdiction, relating to environmental protection, from site and dispose of in safe manner to minimize danger at site or during disposal.

-3.5 DEMOLITION
+3.3 DEMOLITION

 - .1 Demolish building components as specified. - .2 Wipe down areas of selective demolition to minimize dusting. - .3 Remove existing equipment, services, and obstacles where required for refinishing or making good of existing surfaces, and replace as work progresses. - .4 At end of each day's work, leave Work in safe and stable condition. - .5 Demolish to minimize dusting.
-Keep materials wetted as directed by Departmental Representative. - .6 Contain fibrous materials (e.g. Insulation) to minimize release of airborne fibres while being transported within facility.
+Keep materials wetted as directed by Departmental Representative. - .6 Contain fibrous materials (e.g. Insulation) to minimize release of airborne fibres while being transported within facility. - .7 Remove and dispose of demolished materials except where noted otherwise and in accordance with authorities having jurisdiction. - .8 Use natural lighting to do Work where possible. - .1 Shut off lighting except those required for security purposes at end of each day.